 I was lucky.
 My father never wanted to saddle me with supporting my sister.
 He was very clear that I was going to buy the business and he would loan money to my sister to start her business.
 You noticed I said buy the business and not give me the business.
 Since I bought the business there was no need for him to consider splitting ownership.

 He never offered my sister the option to buy the family business.
 I never had the option to buy into my sister’s business.
 I think this was very wise on my father’s part.
 It sure was better than having my sister as a partner.
 I think she would have said the same thing about having me as a partner.

 Think long-term and start this very hard conversation

 This is a hard conversation.
 You may have already started gifting stock to your children.
 It’s not too late to start the conversation.
 I hope you don’t want to start a fight with your kids after you’re gone.

 There are better ways to handle this.
 Speak with a professional who deals with these issues on a regular basis.
 If the professional is good he or she will be able to guide you through questions to ask and conversations to start.
 The key is to start the conversation and keep talking to you get to a logical conclusion.

 Part of the process of having a conversation about the family business is to understand how strong the business is.
-We have an instrument that can help you understand how valuable your business is to others.
-If you’re interested in getting this report, click on the button below.
+We can help you understand how valuable your business is to others.
+If you’re interested in having a conversation this report, click on the button below to schedule a call.